pytask-dev/pytask/docs/source/tutorials/defining_dependencies_products.md

 The `Decorators` tab documents the deprecated approach that should not be used anymore and will be removed in version v0.5.

+In this tutorial, we only deal with local files.
+If you want to use pytask with files online, S3, GCP, Azure, etc., read the
+{doc}`guide on remote files <../how_to_guides/remote_files>`.

 First, we focus on defining products that should already be familiar to you.
 Then, we focus on how you can declare task dependencies.